Recover Power BI reports or models that you can’t download

 APPROACH 3: USING GIT INTEGRATION

 If the model is published to a Fabric, Premium, or PPU workspace, you can also use Git integration.
 This approach is described by Marc Leijveld on his blog.
+I also think that this approach should work with reports, to be honest.
 It too is not officially supported, but it’s good to have multiple options available.

 PART 3: RECOVER BOTH A MODEL AND REPORT